kamanelelehua/kamanelelehua.github.io/essays/Reflecting_On_AI.md

 When it comes to documenting my code, I’ve found GitHub CoPilot to be very useful.
 It simplifies the process by automatically suggesting comments as I write, which helps keep my code clear and understandable.</p>

 <p>13.
 Quality assurance:<br>
+For quality assurance, I used ChatGPT to identify and fix coding errors.
+Its immediate feedback on syntax and logic errors was instrumental in improving my code quality, complemented by GitHub Co-Pilot's real-time coding suggestions.
 </p>

 <p>14.
 Other uses in ICS 314 not listed:<br>